 Common Pickleball Colors

-The USAPA doesn’t specify what color a pickleball ball must be which means manufacturers have made balls in various colors including orange, yellow, blue, and neon green.
+The USAPA doesn’t specify the color of the ball which means manufacturers have made balls in various bright colors including orange, yellow, blue, and neon green.

 The ball must be one single color and uniform in color.

 I personally find orange balls the easiest to play with both indoors and outdoors.

 For indoor play, it’s easier to see an orange ball against the gym floor and neutral walls versus playing with a yellow pickleball ball.
 Onix Fuse indoor balls and the Jugs indoor pickleball are good options.

 And for outdoor play, I just find it easier to see an orange ball like the Dura Fast 40 or the Onix Pure Neon Green.
 The club I’m playing with right now uses yellow balls.
 They’re not too bad to see but I still prefer an orange ball.

 FAQs – Pickleball Indoor vs Outdoor Pickleballs: What’s the Difference?